progdisc/resources/README.md

 * 💲📘 [Stewart's Calculus series](https://www.stewartcalculus.com/) &mdash; Excellent series of books that go through the Calculus sequence that many CS/Engineering/Science students have to go through
 * 🆓🎥 [Essence of Calculus](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) &mdash; Another fantastic series on building geometric intuition, this time on Calculus.
 Again, best paired with a rigorous academic resource

+### Mobile Development
+* 🆓🎥 [Android Basics](https://www.udacity.com/course/android-basics-user-interface--ud834) &mdash; A video series on how to develop Android applications by Google (check out the course description for full list of courses)
+* 🆓📘 [Android Developer Guides](https://developer.android.com/guide) &mdash; The official documentation on how Android platform works

 ### Open Source
 * 🆓🌐 [Opensource.com](https://opensource.com/resources/what-open-source) &mdash; What exactly is 'Open Source'?
 Get a gentle overview.
 * 🆓🌐 [Opensource.guide](https://opensource.guide) &mdash; Answers common questions about open source software topics, like its legality and how to get paid.